 NEW Thermal Performance Verification Service from BSI

-On the 1st July 2013 the Construction Products Regulation (CPR) will become effective.
-As part of CPR the calculations for the thermal performance of windows and doorsets will need to be verified by a Notified Body.
+On the 1st July 2013 the Construction Products Regulation (CPR) became effective.
+As part of CPR the calculations for the thermal performance of windows and doorsets now need to be verified by a Notified Body.
 As a Notified Body BSI can help you with this.

 What is the BSI Thermal Performance Service?